-Calypso Biotech’s lead program, CALY-002, is a best-in-class therapeutic antibody that binds to and neutralizes interleukin-15 (IL-15).
-IL-15 plays multiple roles in the immune system by controlling the homeostasis and activation of T, B, NK but also has recently emerged as a key driver of disease-perpetuating tissue resident memory T cells (TRM).
-Thus, CALY-002 has the potential to be a game-changing treatment in multiple indications where TRM cells are important.
+Calypso Biotech’s lead program, CALY-002, is a clinical stage best-in-class therapeutic antibody that binds to and neutralizes interleukin-15 (IL-15).
+IL-15 plays multiple roles in the immune system by controlling the homeostasis and activation of T, B, NK but also has recently emerged as a key driver of disease-perpetuating tissue resident memory T cells.
+Thus, CALY-002 has the potential to be a game-changing treatment in multiple indications.

 Dr Vicari co-founded Calypso Biotech in 2013.
 Prior to Calypso Biotech, he accumulated more than 15 years international experience in translational immunology and drug discovery at Merck Serono, Pfizer Vaccines, Coley Pharmaceutical Group and Schering-Plough.